TheCr1sis/cerberus/README.md

 ## Features
 - Create or load an IOC file in JSON format.
 - Scan directories and subdirectories for matching IOCs.
+- Conduct a fast scan with premade IOC files
+- Query file information directly from VirusTotal and MalwareBazaar
 - Identify files based on:
   - Filenames
   - File sizes